Hello, friend.

 The answer to your first question is, yes.
 What you’ve heard is true.

-Confab 2023 will be our final in-person event.
+Confab 2023 was our final in-person event.

 It’s likely you have follow-up questions to this announcement, such as WHAT?! and WHY?! and HOW??!!
 So here’s the story.

 We’ve been thinking about the future of Confab for a while now.
-But for the past year, it’s been exceptionally tough to feel confident about making any major decisions (of course) because our typical decision-making data points have been all over the map: What’s happening with COVID?
+But for the past few years, it’s been exceptionally tough to feel confident about making any major decisions (of course) because our typical decision-making data points have been all over the map: What’s happening with COVID?
 Do people really want hybrid events?
 What’s going on with layoffs and professional development budgets?
 Where is this field going, anyhow?

 Here’s why:

 1. We believe content strategy needs something new.
 When we debuted in 2011, “content strategy” was a practice only a handful of people even recognized as a thing!
 We were fully committed to making Confab “the big tent” for absolutely anyone doing anything related to content strategy.
-We’ve said from the beginning: “If you are a person who cares about making content better for everyone, you belong at Confab.”
-And our annual programming choices embody those values.

 So, what’s next?
 We can’t say for sure!
 Is it possible Brain Traffic may find ways to continue to offer online or small-group gatherings for our Confab audiences?
 Yes.
 Are we ready to promise anything?
 No. Do we still love you?
 Always.